AlexStocks/log4go/README.md

 * Output escape query string safety
 * Add filename to every log line
 * Create log path if log path does not exist
+* Add caller option to let log4go do not output file/function-name/line-number